Can Mindfulness Transform Your Athletic Performance?

 Enhanced Recovery and Injury Prevention

 Physical recovery is only half the battle.
 Mindfulness helps athletes manage mental fatigue, which can sap energy and prolong recovery.
-Body scans, a mindfulness technique, also increase awareness of physical sensations, helping you detect early.
+Body scans, a mindfulness technique, also increase awareness of physical sensations, helping you detect them early.

 Y signs of strain and prevent injuries before they sideline you.